an-thony350/multithread-chat-app/README.md

 - Upon `kick$ name`, server:
   - Finds target by name.
   - Sends `SYS$You have been removed from the chat` to the target.
-  - Removes client from table and broadcasts `SYS$<name> has been removed...` to others.
+  - Removes client from linked list and broadcasts `SYS$<name> has been removed...` to others.

 ---